 Family Vacations with Old-Fashioned Fun

 Go ahead, sweat the small stuff.
-You and your family can rewind time and slow down at Amelia Island Plantation.
+You and your family can rewind time and slow down at Omni Amelia Island Resort.

 We aren’t the kind of family who likes to sit around.
 But on our recent foray to Amelia Island off of Florida’s northeast coast, the vintage charm of the island made the whole family slow down the pace of everyday life and enjoy some old-style Florida fun—with a few modern amenities here and there.